Asmita-Chotani/Natural_Language_Processing_Projects/Word2Vec_NN/README.md

 1. Dataset Generation
-We will use the Amazon reviews dataset available [here] (https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_ us_Beauty_v1_00.tsv.gz
+We will use the Amazon reviews dataset available.
-).
 Build a balanced dataset of 60K reviews along with their ratings to create labels through random selection.
 Considered an 80%/20% training/testing split.

 2. Word Embedding
 Generated Word2Vec features for the dataset  generated using Gensim library.